AKA-web-dev/Ecommerce-Analytics-Platform/README.md

 # 🛒 E-commerce Analytics Platform

-This project implements an end-to-end ELT-focused data warehouse for e-commerce analytics.
+This project implements a production-style end-to-end ELT pipeline for e-commerce analytics.
-Raw transactional data is ingested, cleaned using Spark, modeled with dbt, and stored in BigQuery to support business KPIs and dashboards.
+Raw transactional data is ingested, transformed with Spark, modeled with dbt, and orchestrated with Airflow to produce analytics-ready star-schema tables in BigQuery.

 ## 🎯 Objectives